Your Customer Training LMS Questions, Answered

 Customer training teaches customers how to use your product so they onboard faster, adopt more features, and need less support.

-For B2B SaaS companies: Effective customer training reduces "how-to" support tickets 30-40%, speeds up onboarding 40-60%, and improves product adoption by making features discoverable through training instead of support channels.
+For B2B SaaS companies: Effective customer training speeds up onboarding 40-60%, improves product adoption by making features discoverable through training, and reduces 'how-to' support tickets 30-40%.

 A customer training platform is a learning system designed for external users that prioritizes fast access to answers, self-service learning, and product adoption rather than compliance or attendance tracking.

-Companies should invest when support tickets scale faster than revenue, onboarding takes too long, feature adoption stalls, or customer success teams repeat the same explanations across accounts.
+Companies should invest when onboarding takes too long, feature adoption stalls, customer success teams repeat the same explanations across accounts, or support tickets scale faster than revenue.

 ROI comes from reduced support costs, faster onboarding, higher feature adoption, and lower churn.
 Many teams see positive ROI within 3–6 months as customers find answers independently and require less manual support.